 TAPS COVID-19 Response

-At TAPS, we’re no stranger to challenging times, and we’re all doing our part to support one another and get through these difficult times together.
+At TAPS, we’re no stranger to challenging times, and we’re continuing to do our part to support one another and get through these difficult times together.
 As always, TAPS is here 24/7, and our team is working hard to provide resources, services and support to surviving military families as they navigate the challenges of COVID-19.
-Please find additional facts below for your reflection; our families need your support now more than ever as we face these difficult days ahead.
+Please find additional facts below.
+Grieving families need your support now more than ever as additional hardships emerge from the continuing pandemic..

 For more information or questions, please email us at firstname.lastname@example.org.